schandrika/volttron-platform-driver/README.md

 volttron -vv -l volttron.log &
 ```

-Install and start the volttron-platform-driver.
+## Install and start the volttron-platform-driver.

 ```shell
 vctl install volttron-platform-driver --vip-identity platform.driver --start
 ```
+#### Note:
+In the above command, if no --vip-identity is not provided the default value would be "platform.driver".
+This comes
+from the file volttron-platform-driver-<version>-default-vip-id that is at the top level of this agent repository.
+The
+pyproject.toml file in this repository is configured to include this file(volttron-platform-driver-<version>-default-vip-id)
+as part of agent wheel.

-View the status of the installed agent
+## View the status of the installed agent

 ```shell
 vctl status